 This standard is applicable to annual reporting periods beginning on or after 1 January 2018.
 The standard provides a single standard for revenue recognition.
 The core principle of the standard is that an entity will recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The standard will require: contracts (either written, verbal or implied) to be identified, together with the separate performance obligations within the contract; determine the transaction price, adjusted for the time value of money excluding credit risk; allocation of the transaction price to the separate performance obligations on a basis of relative stand-alone selling price of each distinct good or service, or estimation approach if no distinct observable prices exist; and recognition of revenue when each performance obligation is satisfied.
 Credit risk will be presented separately as an expense rather than adjusted to revenue.
 For goods, the performance obligation would be satisfied when the customer obtains control of the goods.
 For services, the performance obligation is satisfied when the service has been provided, typically for promises to transfer services to customers.
 For performance obligations satisfied over time, an entity would select an appropriate measure of progress to determine how much revenue should be recognised as the performance obligation is satisfied.
 Contracts with customers will be presented in an entity's statement of financial position as a contract liability, a contract asset, or a receivable, depending on the relationship between the entity's performance and the customer's payment.
 Sufficient quantitative and qualitative disclosure is required to enable users to understand the contracts with customers; the significant judgments made in applying the guidance to those contracts; and any assets recognised from the costs to obtain or fulfil a contract with a customer.
-The impact of the adoption of this standard is yet to be assessed by the consolidated entity.
+Management has commenced assessing the impact of AASB 15 on its financial statements and have identified some potential areas that will require further assessment to determine the impact of implementing the new standard.
+Management will continue to evaluate the overall impact of AASB 15 on the financial statements in the forthcoming period.